Islandora/documentation/docs/installation/docker-custom.md

 USE_SECRETS=true
 ```

-The secrets themselves are stored in the `secrets` folder of `isle-dc`.
+The secrets themselves are stored in the `secrets/live` folder of `isle-dc`.
 If you navigate to that directory, you'll see several small
 files, where each file represents a different password.
-By default, they are all set to `password` and you can change them to set your
-passwords for the system.
+They are each randomly generated when you run `make local`.

 ## TLS